-Over time, the Company has increased sales to its existing customer base, as evidenced by its increasing revenues.
+The Company continues to increase sales to its existing customer base, as evidenced by its increasing revenues.
 Given the magnitude and scope of the Company's manufacturing capabilities, the Company believes it is in a very good position to service existing customers with whom it has strong sales penetration and relationships but where the Company's historical production capacity limited its ability to increase organic sales growth.
 The Company believes that it has substantial selling opportunities and, with increases in its production capacity (both organically derived and through acquisitions (such as the Honsel acquisition)), it can continue to increase sales, prudently, to its existing OEM customer base over time through an increase in the number, size and scope of contracts.
 The Company now has manufacturing capacity throughout North America, Europe and Brazil to better service its customers, and is building up its presence in China.
 The Company's direct sales force will continue to target automotive OEM customers along with certain Tier One suppliers.
+The Company has the ability to work collaboratively across its product areas to provide solutions to its customers.
 (See "Sales, Marketing and Customers".)